 Holds two possible values: stateful or stateless.
 The database considers all the non-threshold alerts as stateless alerts.
-A stateful alert first appears in the metric values in memory.

-DBA OUTSTANDING ALERTS view and goes to the DBA ALERT HISTORY view when it is cleared.
+A stateful alert first appears in the DBA OUTSTANDING ALERTS view and goes to the DBA ALERT HISTORY view when it is cleared.
 A stateless alert goes straight to DBA ALERT HISTORY.